S3bb1/ah-dashboard-plugin/README.md

 ===================

 ## Important Note!!!
+* ah-dashboard 0.7.* is compatible with actionHero v14/15/16
 * ah-dashboard 0.6.* is compatible with actionHero v13
 * ah-dashboard 0.5.* is compatible with actionHero v12
 * ah-dashboard 0.4.* is compatible with actionHero v11